StefanMoore/Section-4_The-Very-Basics-of-Git---Adding-and-Commiting/README.md

-1. In this section I'll be learning the following task:
+1. In this section I'll be learning the following task to become familiar with how to use Git:
 - What is a Git Repo
 - About the Git Workflow
 - The .git folder